 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

 While your MCAT score is an important application component, it does not predetermine your chances of getting accepted.
 Getting into medical school with a low MCAT is possible if you apply strategically.
-In this article, we explore how you can increase your chances of success, even with a low MCAT.

 Want to know the secret to getting into medical school with a low MCAT?
 Watch this video!

-1. Use MSAR to conduct research
+1. Use MSAR to Conduct Research

 Your first step should be to research and analyze the schools that you have a chance of getting into.
 This is where the Medical School Admission Requirements (MSAR) can be a great help if you are applying to allopathic medical schools in the US and some in Canada.
+Look at the medical schools that accept low MCAT scores, in particular!

 Look through the search results and compare your other statistics and experiences with those of recent matriculants.
 Does your profile seem like a good fit for this school?
 Do you have similar experiences to those who were recently accepted?
 Does your GPA match or exceed the average accepted GPA of this school?
 Have you completed all the required prerequisites listed by the school?
 Carefully go through the information available on MSAR and make a list of schools where you would be a good fit in terms of MCAT score and other application elements.